esriman92/esriman92/README.md

 * 🎓 Master of Science in Computer Science graduate from the University of Texas at Arlington.
 * 📱 Currently volunteering as a Mobile Application Designer Intern for the AIAA North Texas Section.
 * 💼 Previously worked as a Software Developer at Tata Consultancy Services.
-* 🏆 Recognized as "Employee of the Year" and won 2nd place at a 2020 university symposium.
+* 🏆 Recognized as "Student Employee Award of Excellence" and also won 2nd place at 2020 university symposium.
 * 🌱 I’m currently exploring deeper integrations of AI/ML (Transformers, LLMs, RAG) with full-stack applications.

 ---